 The Lisfranc joint is the joint that comprises the tarsometatarsal joint from the first metatarsal right across the foot to the fifth metatarsal.
 Technically, this mid-foot injury can be either a fracture of a bone on an injury to a ligament.

 - 2016, Michigan: $475,000 Settlement.
-A 74 year-old blind pedestrian is struck by a van and suffers facial trauma, back pain, neck pain and a foot fracture.
-After extensive rehabilitation, she returns to an independent living status.
+A 74-year-old blind pedestrian is struck by a van and suffers facial trauma, back pain, neck pain, and a foot fracture.
+After extensive rehabilitation, she returns to independent living.
 Subsequently, the woman is a passenger in a motor vehicle accident and suffers further injuries.
 The defendant alleges the injuries from the vehicle accident supersede the ones from being struck by the van.
 The parties agree to a $475,000 settlement.

 - 2006, Maryland: $22,600 Verdict.
-Plaintiff, a 31 year-old female, is traveling in her vehicle when she is broadsided on the passenger side by a stolen vehicle that is exiting a gas station.
+Plaintiff, a 31-year-old female, is traveling in her vehicle when she is broadsided on the passenger side by a stolen vehicle that is exiting a gas station.
 The unidentified driver of the stolen vehicle flees the scene.
 Plaintiff suffers neck and knee injuries that require treatment.
-Approximately three months after the collision, plaintiff alleges her knee gives out and she falls on the sidewalk.
-Because of the fall, plaintiff suffers a fracture of the fifth metatarsal of the right foot requiring treatment by an orthopedist and physical therapy.
+Approximately three months after the collision, Plaintiff alleges her knee gives out and she falls on the sidewalk.
+Because of the fall, the plaintiff suffers a fracture of the fifth metatarsal of the right foot requiring treatment by an orthopedist and physical therapy.
 Plaintiff claims the fall is proximately related to the accident and brings an uninsured motorist claim.
-A jury awards plaintiff $1,600 for past medical expenses, $9,000 for past loss wages, and $12,000 for pain and suffering.
+A jury awards the plaintiff $1,600 for past medical expenses, $9,000 for past lost wages, and $12,000 for pain and suffering.

 - 2005, Maryland: $1,700,000 Settlement.
-Plaintiff, a 21 year-old male, is a passenger in a vehicle making a left turn at an intersection.
+Plaintiff, a 21-year-old male, is a passenger in a vehicle making a left turn at an intersection.
 The vehicle has the right of way due to a green turn arrow.
-Defendant, driving a dump truck, runs the red light and collides with plaintiff's vehicle.
+Defendant, driving a dump truck, runs the red light and collides with the plaintiff's vehicle.
 Plaintiff suffers a crushed right foot, fracture of the right mid-fibula and tibia, and a right ankle fracture.
 Plaintiff also develops compartment syndrome and requires a Chopart amputation of the right foot.
 A knee amputation will eventually have to be conducted to alleviate the discomfort of the right foot.
-Defendant alleges he did not have time to apply his brakes prior to the intersection.
+Defendant alleges he did not have time to apply his brakes.
 The parties settle for $1,700,000.

 The typical settlement value range for a personal injury case involving a foot fracture is between $60,000 and $110,000.
 The median jury verdict amount in foot fracture cases is $95,000.

-The primary factor that can drive the potential settlement value of ankle and foot fracture lawsuit up or down is the type and severity of the fracture involved.
+The primary factor that can drive the potential settlement compensation payouts for ankle and foot fracture lawsuits is the type and severity of the fracture involved.
 A complex or comminuted fracture of one or more bones in the foot is the most severe type of foot fracture and would have the highest potential settlement value.

-If you have suffered a foot fracture in an automobile or truck accident and want to consider a lawsuit or pursue an out-of-court settlement, call our lawyers right now at 800-553-8082 or click here for a free no obligation Internet consultation.
+If you have suffered a foot fracture in an automobile or truck accident and want to consider a lawsuit or pursue an out-of-court settlement, call our lawyers right now at 800-553-8082 or get a free no-obligation Internet consultation.